Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals several trends in the quarterly performance and receivables management over the observed periods.
+The analysis of the quarterly financial data reveals several noteworthy patterns across net revenues, trade receivables, and receivables turnover ratios over the observed periods.

 - Net Revenues